 2017 Bentley Mulsanne: 5 Things to Know

 According to the British carmaker, the production of just one Mulsanne takes 144 craftsman nearly 400 hours.
 Every car features 5,800 individual welds.
 And each interior takes 150 hours to complete on its own.
 With that in mind, it’s not hard to imagine where your hard-earned $300,000-plus goes.
 Here’s what you need to know about the latest Mulsanne.
-RELATED: See More Photos of the 2017 Bentley Mulsanne

 And Then There Were Three Just as the Bentley Continental family tree has blossomed into a vast breadth of models, the Mulsanne family is expanding as well, now covering three variants—the base Mulsanne, the Speed, and a new Extended Wheelbase model.
 The extra space between the tires translates to an extra 9.8 inches of rear legroom, and likely an echo.

 A Facelift and a Tuck Bentley is quick to say that everything forward of the car’s A-pillars has been completely redesigned, but one look resolves any doubt.
 The new Mulsanne’s styling is harder cut than its rounded predecessor, from the 3-inch wider grille to the full one-piece bumper, and the now evenly-aligned quad headlamps.
 It’s a similar story at the rear, where the car features a new bumper and taillamps.
 Another jaw-dropping Bentley production figure, you say?
 Fine.
 Every Mulsanne is polished with lamb’s wool for 12 hours before its exterior sheen is deemed adequate.

 Refined Speed There’s still a traditional 6 3/4 liter V8 under the bonnet, which summons 505 hp (530 hp in the Speed) and a bone-breaking 752 lb.-ft. of torque (811 lb.-ft.), but Bentley has tweaked its recipe in how that punch is delivered.
 Now, the eight-speed ZF automatic has been recalibrated and features an “S” mode which keeps engine RPM above 2,000 and both turbochargers spooling.
 New air-suspension modifications reinforce those sporting pretensions, all while new active engine mounts and improved sound deadening keep the cabin quiet at breakneck pace.
 The Mulsanne Sport will do zero to 60 mph in 4.8 seconds, and waft all the way up to 190 mph.